 Each piece of Enji Studio jewelry is made in their Carlsbad, California studio and brings new life to reclaimed gold and silver.
 They use only FairTrade and ethically sourced diamonds and gemstones, along with recycled marketing and packaging materials.
 Enji Studio’s Founder, Niki, designs unique, modern pieces using traditional techniques that are easy to dress up or down.

 With locations in Philadelphia and New York, Bario Neal is a women-owned-and-operated brand committed to making jewelry which supports human rights, marriage equality, and a healthy environment.
 Materials are sourced from mine to market, which means no conflict, no abuse, safer working conditions, reduced environmental impacts, and more benefits for the communities where mines and gemstone cutting facilities are located.
 Each ring is handcrafted to order, employing techniques that are no longer practiced in larger jewelry manufacturing, like glass enamel, hand engraving, or wax carving.
 All jewelry is made with solid precious metals and designed for longevity.

 Based in Downtown Los Angeles, all J.Hannah jewelry is hand made to order.
 Pieces are made from recycled solid 14k gold or sterling silver, and stones that are recycled and/or ethically sourced.
-You can also check out their wedding and engagement collection, Ceremony.
+You can also check out their sister company’s wedding and engagement collection, Ceremony.

 Handmade in New York City, delicate and minimalist blanca monrós gómez earrings, stackable rings, and everyday gold-chain necklaces are crafted from environmentally responsible materials, like recycled metals and conflict-free diamonds.